Doula Certification Renewals Requirements & application to keep your certification current

 • Pay the renewal fee.

-• Submit your Renewal Application prior to the expiration date.
+• Submit your Renewal Application no later than the expiration date.
 (We recommend one month prior.)

 A wide variety of trainings that enhance the doula's support skills and knowledge base are accepted, including attendance at conferences, workshops, doula trainings, and some webinars.
 Programs may be in-person or online (either live or self-paced format).
 See our Frequently Asked Questions below.